pbmanis/acq4-documentation/source/userGuide/devices/MicroscopeDevice.rst

 * **driver** must be 'Microscope'
 * **parentDevice** and **transform**, which define the device's :ref:`optomechanical configuration <userDevicesOptomech>`.
-* **objectiveSwitch** is an optional pair of values (deviceName, switchName) referring to :ref:`a switch device <userDevicesSwitch>` that is used to indicate the currently used slot on a multi-objective microscope.
+* **objectiveSwitch** is an optional pair of values (deviceName, switchName) referring to :ref:`a switch device <userDevicesDIOSwitch>` that is used to indicate the currently used slot on a multi-objective microscope.
 * **objectives** describes the set of objectives that may appear in a microscope.
 First, there is one numerical key per objective 'slot' in the microscope.
 Next, each numbered slot contains one or more objective descriptors with the following format::

       unique_identifier: